 - D12.
 Report the lowest grade earned for any course that may be transferred for credit: D - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution:Number 68 Unit type semester credit hours - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type semester credit hours - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: 25% of the hours required for the degree over a 24 week period. - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 25% of the hours required for the degree over a 36 week period. - D17.
+Maximum number of credits or courses that may be transferred from a two-year institution:Number68Unit typesemester credit hours - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution:Number90Unit typesemester credit hours - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: - D17.
 Describe other transfer credit policies: